 As on my previous visits, the only stones I could find were a couple of upright stones that had probably once served as gateposts and a stone carved with a ‘C’ and an ‘X’ marking the boundary of the Cholmley estate, this boundary was also the Medieval boundary of the Whitby Abbey lands.
 Having found nothing, I decided to head out onto the moor and follow the track south along Shooting House Rigg.

 Even in summer the moor here is boggy and is not particularly popular with walkers.
-Picking my way through the stands of low gnarly pines I was visited by at least a dozen large, curious, iridescent dragonflies, none would stay still enough to be photographed.
-Standing in this low wood in a bog surrounded by these beautiful insects with the sea-fret blowing across the moor was a magical, unworldly experience.
+Picking my way through the stands of low, gnarly pines I was visited by at least a dozen large, curious, iridescent dragonflies, none would stay still enough to be photographed.
+Standing in this low wood in a bog surrounded by these beautiful insects with the sea-fret blowing across the moor was a magical other-worldly experience.

-One returning to the path, I noticed dozens of chirruping Stonechats perched upon the stone wall, as I approached they would fly on a few yards ahead of me, announcing my presence.
+One returning to the path, I noticed dozens of chirruping Stonechats perched upon the stone wall, as I approached they would fly on a few yards ahead of me, announcing my presence on the moor.

-The moor on this northern section was used as a bombing decoy site during WWII.
-Rows of lights gave the impression of buidings and factories when seen from the air and were know as QL sites.
-Amongst the QL sites were also Starfish decoy sites which simulated bomb damage by setting fires and producing smoke.
+The moor on this northern section was used as a bombing decoy site during WWII, these sites were known as QL Sites.
+The site was comprised of rows of lights to give the impression of buildings and factories when seen from the air by enemy bombers .
+Amongst the QL sites were also Starfish Decoy Sites which simulated bomb damage by setting fires and producing smoke.
 The remains of these sites can be seen on the ground as a series of low trenches, they are best appreciated on aerial photographs such as the one above.

 In Archaeological terms the earthwork is classed as a Prehistoric Cross Ridge Boundary comprising an impressive series of three parallel banks and ditches running across a spur of land for almost a kilometer.
-To the west of the dykes is a large cairnfield, old maps also show cairnfields to the north and south of the dykes, much of which was destroyed during WWII when the moor was used as a military training ground.
+To the west of the dykes is a large cairnfield, old maps also show cairnfields to the north and south of the dykes, much of which was probably destroyed by the multiple trackways across the moor coupled with clearances by the War Department during WWII when the moor was used as a military training ground.

 The site has a personal significance to me, it contains a pair of standing stones one of which is the Old Wife’s Neck.
-I consider this anthropomorphic megalith to be a shrine to the Divine Hag of the North York Moors, The Cailleach, the primal deity of our islands.
+I consider this anthropomorphic megalith represents the Divine Hag of the North York Moors, The Old Wife, who is also known in the north of our islands as Carlin and Cailleach, a primal, supernatural being.
 I have written about the Old Wife/Cailleach elsewhere so I’ll not bore you with any more of my ranting here.